 Just around the corner, we found John working hard to dry up the very muddy North side of the grounds.
-By moving the dirt, John allowed the ground to harden just a little making it much easier for the crew to work.
+By moving the dirt, John allowed the ground to harden just a little making it much easier for the crew to work on the breeder house.

 It’s been pretty amazing to watch what was once just a dream, come alive.
 Have a wonderful, Sunny-side up Day!